Chia-Network/pool-reference/SPECIFICATION.md

 # Chia Pool Protocol 1.0

 This is the initial version of the Chia Pool Protocol.
-It has been designed to be simple, and to be extended later.
+It is designed to be simple, and to be extended later.
-It relies on farmers having smart coins (referred to as Pool NFT in GUI + CLI) which allow them to switch between pools by making transactions on the blockchain.
+It relies on farmers having smart coins (referred to as Pool NFTs in GUI + CLI) which allow them to switch between pools by making transactions on the blockchain.
 Furthermore, it decreases the reliance on pools for block production, since the protocol only handles distribution of rewards, and it protects against pools or farmers acting maliciously.